Project-MONAI/MONAI/CONTRIBUTING.md

 ``class Spacing`` defined in file `monai/transforms/spatial/array.py` is decorated with ``@export("monai.transforms")``.

 For string definition, [f-string](https://www.python.org/dev/peps/pep-0498/) is recommended to use over `%-print` and `format-print` from python 3.6.
 So please try to use `f-string` if you need to define any string object.

+#### Backwards compatibility
+MONAI is currently under active development, and with major version zero (following the [Semantic Versioning](https://semver.org/)).
+The backwards compatibility of the API is not always guaranteed at this initial development stage.
+However, utility functions are provided in the `monai.utils.deprecated` modules to help users migrate to the new API.
+The use of these functions is encouraged.

 ### Submitting pull requests